jrlewi/jrlewi.github.io/content/home/about.md

 # Biography

-I am a senior member of the technical staff at Sandia National Laboratories.
+I am currently a senior member of the technical staff at Sandia National Laboratories.
 I earned a Ph.D. in Statistics from The Ohio State University in 2014 where I developed 'Restricted Likelihood Methods' to condition on robust summary statistics in Bayesian models.
 Current work focuses on a number of areas including analysis of complex computer models, functional data analysis, space-time models, inverse problems. {{% staticref "pdf/JRL_CV.pdf" %}}My CV{{% /staticref %}}